 Here, in this post, we give you the complete apple story.
 Right from the early stages, when the company was run out of a garage, to its position today as a market leader – we give you all that you need to know.
-Apart from answering the basics like When did Apple company start?, Who started Apple, we also give you interesting, and not well-known tidbits and facts about the company and its legendary founders.
+Apart from answering the basics like When did Apple company start?, Who started Apple, How did the apple company start, we also give you interesting, and not well-known tidbits and facts about the company and its legendary founders.

 So, sit back and let’s take a stroll down memory lane.

 The history of Apple is nothing short of a fairytale.
 Apple, the tech behemoth had humble beginnings.
 The company was initially started in a garage and by three friends who had big dreams.

 The Apple Company history starts from the friendship of two Steves – the world famous Steve Jobs and his buddy, Steve Wozniak.
 Answering the question, Who is the founder of the Apple company?
 Very often people forget that there was a third person involved, apart from the two Steves mentioned above.

 Jobs brought Wayne into the company to provide business advice to him and Wozniak.
 But, Wayne backed out of the venture, even before Apple could officially be incorporated.
 He took an $800 check for his shares and quit.
 Today, four decades later, his shares would have been worth $72 billion.
 Talk of missed opportunities.

 Jobs and Wozniak were real close.
 Their ardent passion for technology, and the ability to think ahead, and their mutual love for pranks made them lifelong friends.